Generic Name: carbidopa and levodopa (KAR-bi-DOE-pa & LEE-voe-DOE-pa)

 - Sinemet may cause dizziness, light-headedness, or fainting; alcohol, hot weather, exercise, or fever may increase these effects.
 To prevent them, sit up or stand slowly, especially in the morning.
 Sit or lie down at the first sign of any of these effects.

-- NMS is a possibly fatal syndrome that can be caused by Sinemet.
+- Neuroleptic malignant syndrome (NMS) is a possibly fatal syndrome that has happened when Sinemet was stopped all of a sudden.
+NMS has also happened when the dose of Sinemet was lowered.
 Symptoms may include fever; stiff muscles; confusion; abnormal thinking; fast or irregular heartbeat; and sweating.
 Contact your doctor at once if you have any of these symptoms.

 - Some patients who take Sinemet have reported suddenly falling asleep while performing daily activities (eg, driving, eating, talking).
 Some patients did not experience drowsiness and felt that they were alert immediately before suddenly falling asleep.
 Some of these events have been reported as late as 1 year after Sinemet was started.
 Use caution when driving, operating machinery, or performing other activities that could be dangerous.
 Inform your doctor if you experience unusual drowsiness or sleepiness while using Sinemet.